Bjørn Arve Lund

-Bjørn Arve Lund (born 19 January 1981 in Brønnøysund) is a former footballer.
+Bjørn Arve Lund (born 19 January 1981) is a former footballer.
 He has played for F.K.
 Bodø/Glimt in the Norwegian Premier League.
 He started his career for Brønnøysund IL before moving to Bodø.

 His spell in Bodø there was hampered with knee injuries.
 In 2003, he moved to second division club Levanger FK.
 One highlight includes the opening goal against the illustrious Rosenborg in a cup match (which Levanger ultimately lost).

 Midway through the 2007 season, Lund moved back to his former club Brønnøysund IL on a short-term loan deal.

 He has played for the Norwegian national team at U-16 level.